-The Pompidou Center was built in 1981 by Piano and Rogers.
+The Pompidou Center was built in the 80's by Piano and Rogers.
 Its architecture is the aim of rationalism: the structure is entirely visible and the decoration is directly made on this structure.
 For instance, one can see every pipe and know what it contains from its color.
 The iron structure is outside so as the escalators.
 This gives a large 5 stories place with no walls inside.
 This is very convenient to organize the museum around the pieces or for the temporary exhibitions.
 This is the French National Modern Art Museum.
 Collections of the XXth century, with master pieces from Picasso, Braque, Matisse, DalÏ, Chagall, Miro...

 George Pompidou Center isn't just an art gallery: it also holds a library, a graphic laboratory, a video library, an architectural and design collections, a industrial creation center, an institute specialized in experimenting sounds and music and the reconstruction of the great sculptor Constantin Brancusi's atelier.

 What is most important, it gives the opportunity to enjoy modern art to visitors who may not know anything about it, allowing them to have fun and feel full of wonder like a child ion a merry-go-round.